NEET Exam > NEET Test > Biology Class 12 > Test: Population Interactions - NEET MCQ

 Small fish get stuck near the bottom of a shark and derive their nutrition from it?
 This kind of association is called

-Line in NCERT: "The interaction in which one species benefits and the other is neither harmed nor benefited is called commensalism."
+Commensalism is an association in which one species benefits while the other is neither harmed nor helped.

 Match the following species with their role in ecological interactions: